 Reuse Wrapping Paper

-If you have large pieces of paper, consider doing some of these things to make your life better, prettier and more festive… all year long!
+If you have large pieces of paper, consider the following ideas to make your life better, prettier, and more festive … all year long:

 - Wrap books to brighten up the bookshelf